 If it was dismissed "with prejudice" in the federal court, then there is an argument that the courts-martial may be bound by that dismissal.
 It depends on the reason and grounds it was dimissed.
 If the dismissal is silent, it's likely "without prejudice" and still subject to UCMJ action.

 Absolutely.
 It is pretty much a military career killer.
 The only "exception" is when the service member is a junior enlisted.
 The military leadership recognizes that a young soldier (or marine, etc.) will make mistakes.
-If that junior enlisted member is an otherwise good troop, a commander will...Read more »
+If that junior enlisted member is an otherwise good troop, a...Read more »

 It depends on your service branch.
 In the Navy, if you're attached to a ship, you're going toArt 15/ NJP/Captain's Mast because you can't refuse.
 Otherwise, your command may try to take you to NJP or elect to take you to court-martial.
-They may elect to administratively separate you from the...Read more »
+They may elect to administratively separate...Read more »

 My vehicle before got ahold of my keys from 9my buddy and was using my vehicle almost every day.
 Im still paying on the vehicle with a loan through my credit union.
 The guy flipped my vehicle and decided to leave it where it was never told me about it.
 I learned of this information from my Higher...
 Read more »